-Many of Compaq’s computers, notably it’s earlier portable ranges were more compatible with IBM software than IBM’s own computers, especially the IBM early portables.
-Though they were by no means the first company to conceive the idea of a “Portable Computer” (see above), many of their designs innovations influenced the portable computer and the future desktop market.
+Many of Compaq’s computers, (notably it’s earlier portable ranges) were more compatible with IBM software than IBM’s own computers, especially the IBM early portables.
+Though they were by no means the first company to conceive the idea of a “Portable Computer” (see the Osborne 1 above), many of their designs innovations influenced the portable computer and the future desktop market.

-I chose the Compaq Portable III and the Compaq Portable 386 for this project as it was conceived at a very interesting time – the idea that portability was related to form factor and weight was just becoming obvious, and the laptop form factor was just beginning to catch on.
-At the time the Compaq Portable 386 was introduced (1987), there were three “types” of consumer computer – you had your desktop computer, then you had your portable computers (which were supposed to be as or nearly as powerful as a desktop), then you had laptop computers, which were usually one generation behind their portable and desktop counterparts in terms of speed, display quality and performance.
-The miniaturisation of components and the technology required to deliver comparable performance to a laptop computer as we know them today, did not arrive to market until the early to mid 1990’s.
+I chose the Compaq Portable III and the Compaq Portable 386 as the beginning of my journey into retro computing as it was conceived at a very interesting time – the idea that portability was related to form factor and weight was just becoming obvious, and the laptop form factor was still relatively new, with weight coming down increasing their practicality.
+At the time the Compaq Portable 386 was introduced (1987), there were three “types” of consumer computer – you had your desktop computer, then you had your portable computers (which were supposed to be as or nearly as powerful as a desktop), then you had clam-shell laptop computers, which were usually one generation behind their portable and desktop counterparts in terms of speed, display quality and performance.
+The miniaturisation of components and the technology required to deliver true desktop performance to a laptop computer, did not arrive to market until the mid 1990’s.

-This is a great choice to explore retro-computing as it was built an an interesting time, especially in the case of the 386 – this Compaq portable was one of the first 386 computers bought to market, right after its desk-bound sibling, the DeskPro 386.
-The DeskPro 386 was the first computer to be sold with an Intel 386 processor – beating the then market-titan IBM to market by 7 months.
-This sealed the fate of Compaq to being a market leader in computers for years to come, and marked the start of the downfall of Goliath IBM in the personal computer market.
+The Compaq Portable series is, I think, a great choice to explore retro-computing.
+It was built at an interesting time, especially in the case of the Compaq Portable 386 – it was one of the first computers with a 386 CPU to be bought to market, right after its desk-bound sibling, the DeskPro 386.
+The DeskPro 386 was the first computer to be sold with an Intel 386 processor – beating the then market-leader IBM to market by 7 months.
+This sealed the fate of Compaq to being a significant player in personal computers for years to come, and marked the start of the downfall of Goliath IBM in the personal computer market.

 For a little bit of history, the 286 processor was 16-bit, part of the same family as the 8086 – the first modern “CPU” launched back in 1978.
 Not to go into too much detail, but basically 16-bit computers run 8-bit and 16-bit games on such as “Super Mario”, “Tetris”, and pushing it’s limits with the original “Civilization” – all these dos games are great in their own right, but I did not grow up with them.
 A 386 processor, on the other hand, runs on 32-bit computing (meaning the bandwidth and speed of these computers are greatly increased), allowing for games with higher resolution graphics and complexity such as “Simcity 2000”, “Doom”, and “Transport Tycoon Deluxe”.
 The 386 also introduced the first widespread version of Windows, “Windows 3.1” (did somebody say minesweeper?)